 In spring 2022, Carlisle was one of 20 nominees in USA Today’s 10 Best Historic Small Towns.
 All nominees have small populations of less than 25,000 but are rich in fascinating history.
 Thanks to everyone's support, Carlisle was voted No. 4.
-Click here to read the news release from Carlisle Borough and scroll through the highlights below to find out how to explore Carlisle's history.
+Scroll through the highlights below to find out how to explore Carlisle's history.

 Located in the heart of south-central Pennsylvania, Carlisle was founded in 1751 and is noted for its restored architecture and tree-lined streets once walked on by George Washington, Molly Pitcher, and other icons of early America.
 If history is your passion, this town offers numerous options to delve into its past.